maxxiimo/the-front-end-manifesto/mobile-foundation.md

 ### II.
 Responsive Web Design

 User agent stiffing is awesome, but what about in projects where it's overkill?
-Couldn't we use stylesheets to control what and how different devices get to see our website?
+Is there something else we can do?
 The answer is yes, and it's called Responsive Web Design.
 Ethan Marcotte is widely credited for coining the term "Responsive Web Design" in his 2010 article "[Responsive Web Design][RWD]".

-We're not going to focus too much on defining what responsive is, but in a nutshell:
+In his corresponding book he explains:

+> So what does it take to create a responsive design?
+Speaking purely in terms of front-end layout, it takes three core ingredients:
 >
-- [][]
+> 1. A flexible, grid-based layout,
+> 2. Flexible images and media, and
+> 3. Media queries, a module from the CSS3 specification.

+- Ethan Marcotte, [Responsive Web Design][RWD Book], p.9

-If you're interested in learning more checkout:
+If you're interested in learning more definitely read the book, it's pretty good, and checkout:

 - [This Is Responsive][]
 - [Responsive Design][]

-What we will focus on is building our own responsive code base.
-To start we need to understand that there are a number of ways you can serve up different styles:

-1. Media Types
+#### Flexible Grids

-2. Media queries
+#### Flexible Media
-3. Conditional loading
-4. JavaScript

 #### Media Types